 My husband and I used to love the al fresco dining at the casual and laid-back Bimini Boatyard in Fort Lauderdale, Florida.
 After being closing for a short time, it is back better-than-ever with a sophisticated remodel, new owners, and a killer menu.
 Introducting Boatyard, a gourmet gem on the waterfront.

 My friend Erin, a food blogger at The Epicurean Traveler, and I had the chance to unwind and dine at Boatyard after a long conference day.
 Boatyard is an alluring local hotspot, complete with an upscale menu, marina yacht-watching, and spectacular service.
 The owners wanted to make sure it was understood that Fort Lauderdale, Florida is the yachting capital of the world.

-To start the meal, I ordered the appetizer Jumbo lump crab cake.
-I love the fact that Boatyard offers a “hook to table” menu, meaning every seafood item is fresh and never frozen.
-Tasting that divine crab cake was a testament to how fresh and luscious the seafood truly was.
-I have eaten crab cakes at many places around the world and this was easily the best one I had ever tasted; of course I am sure the bed of corn relish and cilantro mustard remoulade sauce had something to do with that.
+To start with, I ordered the Jumbo Lump Crab Cake appetizer.
+I loved the fact that Boatyard offers a “hook to table” menu, meaning every seafood item is fresh and never frozen.
+Tasting that divine crab cake was a testament to how fresh and luscious the seafood truly is.
+I have eaten crab cakes at many places around the world and this was easily the best one I had ever tasted!
+My crab cake sat atop a tasty bed of corn relish and was served with cilantro mustard remoulade sauce on the side.

-Boatyard proved to be a wonderful place to relax and enjoy the Fort Lauderdale scenery.
-Entrees are a bit on the pricey side, between $25 and $50.
-If you are wanting to spend less, just order an appetizer and enjoy Boatyard’s waterfront patio bar.
-Do not miss Happy Hour from 4-7PM Monday-Friday.
+The Boatyard proved to be a wonderful place to relax and enjoy the gorgeous Fort Lauderdale scenery.
+Entrées were between $25 and $50.
+Don’t miss a chance to enjoy Boatyard’s waterfront patio bar with a fabulous happy hour.